 Action Prologue: Right away, the film starts off with Loki breaking into S.H.I.E.L.D. and stealing the Tesseract.

-Hawkeye (in his first major film role) spends the entire first half of the move Brainwashed and Crazy under Loki's spell.
-In her conversation with Loki, Black Widow's dark past is alluded to (with references to someone's daughter and a hospital fire which suggest her past was very dark).
-Both of these could be homages to the fact that in the comics, both Hawkeye and Black Widow started out as villians (they were even partnered together!) before undergoing seperate Heel Face Turns.
+Hawkeye (in his first major film role) spends the entire first half of the movie Brainwashed and Crazy under Loki's spell.
+Meanwhile, in her conversation with Loki, Black Widow's dark past is alluded to (with references to someone's daughter and a hospital fire which suggest her past was very dark).
+Both of these could be homages to the fact that in the comics, both Hawkeye and Black Widow started out as villians (they were even partnered together!) before undergoing separate Heel Face Turns.

 Nick Fury is played by Samuel L. Jackson.
 His 616 counterpart is an old white guy, but the Ultimate Universe gave him a Race Lift and later artists drew him to resemble Jackson.
 In fact, they specifically asked for likeness rights from Jackson for the comic which he grantednote One of the requests that he made in order to use his likeness was to portray Nick Fury in any movie adaptation, which made his later casting as Fury a no-brainer.

 Captain America's costume resembles his Ultimate counterpart's, but he acts like the original 616 character.

 Thor's costume takes elements from the Ultimate line, his original costume, and his contemporary comic book outfit.